 Also, the very act of lifting loot, of opening safes or strong-boxes, finding hidden levers and what not is stylishly executed.
 Contrary to Dishonored, I should mention.
 You can really feel the lock giving way, feel the utterly elegant movement of Garrett’s hands (this game is presented in first person perspective) and the smoothness of his motions as he crosses impeding objects or jumps across the abyss to grab at some rope to get to higher ground.
 Simply beautiful.

 The City, as mentioned, is plunged into convenient shadows throughout pretty much the entirety of the game.
-Garrett will be sneaking thought streets and alleys and across rooftops and walkways, navigate the sewers as well as unique locations such as a brothel, an old mill, a creepy asylum, a cathedral and even a ship, but emerge in the end into the light of dawn, which I thought especially poetic.
+Garrett will be sneaking through streets and alleys and across rooftops and walkways, navigate the sewers as well as unique locations such as a brothel, an old mill, a creepy asylum, a cathedral and even a ship, but emerge in the end into the light of dawn, which I thought especially poetic.
 Thief is a beautiful and athmospheric game, still is, even though I have seen some very beautiful games (The Witcher III, for example) since.

 I think anyone who loves stealth games should play this one.
 Unbiased.
 It is a great game if you want to challenge yourself, although you will have to customize to get the most out of it.
 I actually would love to spend more time in the City.
 But, for now, I will content myself with replaying the missions and the still excellent DLC, The Bank Job.